xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 ## 141 yoga specialist

-commit to excelence - do not take a club if you are not commited to be exelent with it.
+commit to excellence - do not take a club if you are not committed to be excellent with it.

 ## 140 nutrician